SirCapitain/Quingine/README.md

 *HOW TO USE*
 Open this project in a java coding software.
 To make your first 3D object your first need to make a Quindow.
 After you made a Quindow you need to add a Quicture to it so it can draw stuff.
-Next, create a 3D object using one of the pre-shapes or using a .obj file with only points and faces only.
+Next, create a 3D object using one of the pre-shapes or using a .obj (further down explains how to make a .obj) file with only points and faces only.
 Finally, add that to the Quicture and marvel of the pretty object.

 *3D Pre-Made Objects Available*
 -Quectangular Quism (Rectangular Prism)
 -Qube (Cube)
 -Qyriamid (Pyriamid)

+*Supports blender made .obj*
+To use this cool feature, make any object in blender.
+Next, triangulate the whole project by selecting everything and pressing ctrl+T. Then export it as a .obj with UV coords off and normals off.
+Finally, put the .obj into the object folder in src and call the file by creating a quobject.
+AND DONE!
+That is all you have to do!

 CHANGES TO MAYBE TO COME!
 (This is if I don't give up on this project) -Math optimizations